-Yellow squash is a form of summer squash and includes several crookneck and straightneck varieties.
-These vegetables grow in many areas of the United States and, when in season, you can usually find yellow squash at local farmers markets, roadside fruit and vegetable stands and grocery stores.
+Yellow squash is a form of summer squash and includes several crookneck and straight-neck varieties.
+These vegetables grow in many areas of the United States and, when in season, you can find them at local farmers markets, roadside fruit and vegetable stands and grocery stores.

-Low Carbohydrates and Calories
+Low in Carbohydrates and Calories

 A 1-cup serving of sliced, yellow squash contains approximately 4 grams of carbohydrates.
 Yellow squash is a good option to replace high-calorie vegetables, such as potatoes and corn, in your nutrition plan, especially if you are trying to reduce your daily caloric intake.

 Like most vegetables, yellow squash contains little fat and no measurable cholesterol.
 A small yellow squash, or 1 cup of sliced squash, contains approximately 0.2 grams of fat; a medium yellow squash contains roughly 0.4 grams.

 Adding yellow squash to your nutrition plan provides you with a source of moderate levels of dietary vitamin C. A 1-cup serving of sliced, yellow squash contains approximately 19 milligrams of vitamin C.

 Iron and Folate

 Iron and folate are commonly found in high concentrations in meat, eggs and other animal-derived foods.
 Yellow squash is an alternative vegetable source of these nutrients.
 A cup of sliced yellow squash provides you with approximately 0.5 milligrams of iron and 35 micrograms of folate.

 Beta Carotene and Lutein

 Yellow squash contains high concentrations of beta carotene and lutein.
 Beta carotene is an antioxidant that helps protect your body against damage from pollutants and chemicals called free radicals.
-Dietary lutein may help prevent the development of cataracts and the age-related eye condition -- macular degeneration -- which can lead to blindness.
+Dietary lutein may help prevent the development of cataracts and the age-related eye condition — macular degeneration — which can lead to blindness.